Blaneczek/PocManUE/README.md

 }
 ```

-</br>In maze mode, there are only 3 inputs available: Left, Right and Backward (spacebar).
+</br>In maze mode, there are only **3 inputs available**: Left, Right and Backward (spacebar).
 Desired direction depends on the current direction and is set in clockwise (MoveRight) or counterclockwise (MoveLeft) order.
 Backward is simply turning around.

  ```c++
 void APMMazePlayer::MoveLeft()